chinshr/vz-cpw/README.md

     $ gem install cpw

-## Server Tools Installation
+## Server Installation

-Note: If you have installed CPW already, run `rake check` to see if all server tool dependencies are installed.

-Note: Installation performed on fresh AWS Ubuntu 64-bit server (ami-d05e75b8) instance.
+The following instructions describe all necessary steps to install CPW its dependencies on 3rd party tools on a fresh AWS instance of Ubuntu 64-bit server (ami-d05e75b8).

 ### SSH + PEM